daynewright/streamlit_basalt_app/README.md

 ## Future Work

 - **Enhanced NLP**: Extend the use of Vertex AI to support more complex queries and deeper patient data analysis.
 - **Prompt Improvement**: Currently the prompt is simplistic and not complete.
+Need to figure out how to best get a prompt to the LLM that can walk through steps.
 - **Advanced Error Handling**: Improve error handling for incomplete or malformed FHIR data and API failures.
-- **Provider Interface**: Add a provider-facing interface for deeper collaboration between medical assistants and healthcare providers.

 ---